-Please find below further detail on opportunities for replacing animals in the following areas of biomedical research and training, forensic sciences, toxicity assessment, and laboratory production methods.
-Also included is information regarding the expertise of the scientists who work for PETA entities.
+Please find in the following pages further details on opportunities to replace animals in the following areas of biomedical research and training, forensic sciences, toxicity assessment, and laboratory production methods.
+Also included is information regarding the expertise of PETA scientists.
+The appendices feature several examples of the implementation of non-animal methods.
+However, they do not represent a complete collection of the scientific literature or regulations worldwide.

-Any mention of PETA Science Consortium International e.V. prior to December 2020 refers to the PETA International Science Consortium Ltd.
+Any mention of PETA Science Consortium International e.V. prior to December 2020 refers to PETA International Science Consortium Ltd.